romaklimenko/cheat/js/test/trie-test.coffee.md

     describe 'Trie', ->

+      describe '#children', ->

+        it 'should be empty array when trie is just created', -> trie = new LetterpressCheat.Trie
+          chai.assert.deepEqual(trie.children, [])

       describe '#parent', ->

-        it 'parent should be undefined when trie just created', -> trie = new LetterpressCheat.Trie
+        it 'should be undefined when trie is just created', -> trie = new LetterpressCheat.Trie
           chai.assert.isUndefined(trie.parent)